jorgef/fsharpreactivepatterns/docs/content/index.md

 ##Introduction

-Before we start, it is worth mentioning that the <a href="http://getakka.net/docs/FSharp API" target="_blank">Akka.NET F# API</a> allows you to create actors in different ways, the simplest one allows you to do it in just one line of code!
+Before we start, it is worth mentioning that the <a href="http://getakka.net/docs/FSharp API" target="_blank">Akka.NET F# API</a> provides different ways to create actors, the simplest one allows you to do it in just one line of code!

 ```fsharp
 let actorRef = spawn system "myActor" (actorOf (fun msg -> (* Handle message here *) () ))
 ```

 Although this is very impressive, the truth is that sometimes you will need more control over the way the actor is created and how it interacts with Akka.NET.
-So, to keep the code examples consistent I chose to use a more advanced technique, the "actor" computation expression:
+So, to keep the code examples consistent, I chose to use a more advanced technique, the "actor" computation expression:

 ```fsharp
 let myActor (mailbox: Actor<_>) =